patatoid/boruta_example/README.md

   end
 ```

 Here we are!
 You have a basic OpenID Connect provider.
-You can now create a client and start using it.
+You can now create a client as described [here](https://patatoid.gitlab.io/boruta_auth/create_client.html) and start using it.
+Departing from there, you can use any OAuth/OpenID Connect client of your choice.

 Hope you enjoyed so far.
 The process can definitely improved at some points, all contributions of any kind will be very welcome.